MicrosoftDocs/Viva/Viva/solutions/yume.md

 ### Create an Azure AD Application registration

-Create an Azure AAD Application registration by performing the following steps:
+Create an Azure AD Application registration by performing the following steps:

 1. For the attribute **Name**, provide the value **vsol-yume-connector**.
 1. Configure the following delegated permissions for the "Microsoft Graph" API: